Content Map Terms

 Surgery

-Aortic valve replacement surgery is typically an open-heart surgery.
-In an aortic valve replacement surgery, the damaged valve is removed and replaced with an artificial valve (mechanical or tissue).
+• Aortic valve replacement surgery.
+This is most often an open-heart surgery.
+In this surgery, the damaged valve is taken out.
+Then it's replaced with a mechanical or tissue valve.

 Credits